 So when it is time to utilize influencer marketing, don’t forget to use storytelling.
 Backing your brand marketing with stories will set you apart from the crowd blatantly boasting about their products only.

-Take a look at how American Express, which is inherently a boring product, uses influencers to tell stories that connect with audiences worldwide.
+Take a look at how American Express, uses influencers to tell stories that connect with audiences worldwide.